mpsonntag/snippets/notes/progress.md

 ## User and permission commands

-useradd
+`useradd` ... add a user

-groupadd
+`groupadd` ... add a user to a group

-chown
+`chown` ... change the owner or a file or directory

-chmod
+`chmod`

-sudo ... execute commands as a different user. default user is root
+`sudo` ... execute commands as a different user. default user is root

-su ... switch to a different user; can also run commands w/o opening a new shell
+`su` ... switch to a different user; can also run commands w/o opening a new shell

     # switch to a different user, opening a new shell, stop with 'exit'
     su - username